antofuller/configaformers/experiments/README.md

 <img src="https://github.com/muddyrains/muddy-nets/blob/main/experiments/images/768_wider.PNG">

+Figure 4

 Here, we plot 2 wider and shallower models, still with 128M non-embedding parameters, against our baseline.
 Green doesn't perform as well, no surprise here as this high a width/depth ratio is never used.
 On the other hand, purple's token shifting does make up for its lack of depth.
-At 500M tokens, purple matches black, and as a result blue (from the previous plot).
+At 500M tokens, purple matches black, and as a result blue (from Fig. 3).

 Below are the loss ratios (averaged over the last 10M tokens) of tokens that start a new word divided by tokens that don't (i.e. sub-words or suffixes).